Shipeasy

 Problem.
 You want to ramp a risky change from 1% to 100%, but not babysit a dashboard the whole time.
 If it drives error rate or latency the wrong way, it should stop — or at least page someone — before it reaches everyone.

 Approach.
 Put the feature behind a gate and ramp its rollout percentage.
-Define the thing you're afraid of breaking as a guardrail metric, and attach a threshold alert to it — "checkout errors > 50 in the last hour".
-The alert is evaluated server-side by cron and files a ticket into your feedback queue the instant the guardrail breaches, while you keep the same feature's killswitch armed as the break-glass to cut it to zero without redeploying.
+Define the thing you're afraid of breaking as a metric, and attach a threshold alert to it — "checkout errors > 50 in the last hour".
+The alert is evaluated server-side by cron and files a ticket into your feedback queue the instant it breaches, while you keep the same feature's killswitch armed as the break-glass to cut it to zero without redeploying.

 Combines: gate rollout + a metric + a threshold alert (auto-files a ticket) + a killswitch for break-glass.